MateuszKubuszok/pipez/README.md

 * it provides DSL to transform value in-place without providing any custom definitions unless necessary
 * it supports operations on _native_ types like `Option`, collections
 * it doesn't require defining custom types to make transformation possible
-* it has options like using default values to provide missing fields, providing pure values, generating pure values from transformed object,
+* it has options like providing pure values, generating pure values from transformed object,
 * for validated transformation it can provide a path to the failed field, showing: fields, subtypes, sequence index or map key or value that led to failure